ePages-de/epages-docs/_posts/2017/2017-02-20-continuous-documentation-with-ansible.md

 Referring to the playbook example above, we can see here, that the `application-vms` group comprises `shared-vms` and `developer-vms`, and that there is another group `infrastructure-vms` containing development infrastructure.
 Grouping `application-vms` is a way of documenting that `developer-vms` and `shared-vms` are set up in a very similar way (consisting of the same roles and using similar playbooks).

 Of course this structure of playbooks and inventories assumes that we are dealing with "hosts" in the first place.
 But how relevant is this model in an environment where the primary method of deployment is through containers and hosts are being abstracted away?
+This will be discussed shortly, but first let's have a look at the role of Ansible in the CI/CD pipeline.

+# Jenkins and Ansible
+-> pipeline
+-> only "one command" to get things done -> easier to refactor / lowers entry-barrier

 # Docker and Ansible
 At first glance Docker and Ansible seem to be solving a similar problem in very different ways, making it questionable how and if to use them in conjunction.
 But their scope is actually quite different.

 Docker solves the very specific problem of isolating runtime and dependencies of a process (without neglecting efficient resource usage, in theory).
-Containers are meant to be deployed into a homogeneous environment (i.e. running at least the Docker daemon, or an orchestration platform like [Marathon](https://mesosphere.github.io/marathon/) or [Kubernetes](https://kubernetes.io/)).
+Containers are meant to be deployed into a homogeneous environment (i.e. running at least the Docker daemon, or an orchestration platform like [Marathon](https://mesosphere.github.io/marathon/) or [Kubernetes](https://kubernetes.io/), which one could [set up using Ansible](https://github.com/kubernetes/contrib/tree/master/ansible)).

-Ansible is a general purpose automation and documentation tool, that is designed to work with environments that are very heterogenous, consisting of different [devices](http://docs.ansible.com/ansible/bigip_pool_module.html), [networks](http://docs.ansible.com/ansible/list_of_network_modules.html), [operating systems](http://docs.ansible.com/ansible/package_module.html), [cloud providers](http://docs.ansible.com/ansible/list_of_cloud_modules.html), [methods of deployment](https://docs.ansible.com/ansible/deploy_helper_module.html) etc.
+Ansible is a general purpose automation tool, that is designed to work with environments that are heterogenous, consisting of different [devices](http://docs.ansible.com/ansible/bigip_pool_module.html), [networks](http://docs.ansible.com/ansible/list_of_network_modules.html), [operating systems](http://docs.ansible.com/ansible/package_module.html), [cloud providers](http://docs.ansible.com/ansible/list_of_cloud_modules.html), [methods of deployment](https://docs.ansible.com/ansible/deploy_helper_module.html) etc.

 There is increasing motivation for companies of any size to transition to a homogeneous environment, in order to reduce overhead and increase the reliability of their products.
-But the current state of reality is, that for all but the smallest and [largest](https://www.wired.com/2015/09/google-2-billion-lines-codeand-one-place/) companies, this homogeneous environment does not exist (yet).
+But the current state of reality is, that for all but the smallest and [largest](https://www.wired.com/2015/09/google-2-billion-lines-codeand-one-place/) companies, this environment does not exist (yet).
 In fact, the opposite is the case, as cloud infrastructure is being explored and integrated while both new products and legacy system are being developed and maintained.
+And there will probably always be a Ruby application somewhere, that stubbornly refuses to participate in the Pipeline.

 But what is a concrete use case for using Docker and Ansible?
 Consider [docker-compose](https://docs.docker.com/compose/gettingstarted/#/step-3-define-services-in-a-compose-file).
 It wraps the Docker-API to provide a declarative format for defining a group of interconnected containers.
 The motivation is much the same as in the introduction.
-The problem arises when you would like to support multiple environments in this way.
-Usually you end up with a couple of very similar `docker-compose.<environment>.yml` files, that will probably contain a fair amount of duplication.

--> templating
--> docker-service
--> version numbers

--> ansible gce_module

-# Jenkins and Ansible
--> pipeline
--> only "one command" to get things done -> easier to refactor / lowers entry-barrier
+The [docker_service module](https://docs.ansible.com/ansible/docker_service_module.html) of Ansible depends on the docker-compose Python module (on the host where `docker-compose` is being executed), and supports identical syntax. `docker-compose.yml` files can be provided either inline in a task, or as separate files.
+The added benefit might not be worth it if you are not using Ansible to run docker-compose, but the point is that it would allow managing configuration in- and outside of containers in a consistent way, e.g. using templates.
+Other modules exist for [managing Docker images](http://docs.ansible.com/ansible/docker_image_module.html#docker-image), [Kubernetes] (https://docs.ansible.com/ansible/kubernetes_module.html) or [GCE](http://docs.ansible.com/ansible/guide_gce.html) resources.

+...